-Public and private enforcement
+(a) Public and private enforcement

 The Antimonopoly Law also provides for a private enforcement regime in relation to civil liabilities.
 The adjudication of antimonopoly cases falls under the jurisdiction of the intermediate people’s courts, and appeals are being heard by the intellectual property division of the Supreme People’s Court.
 Potential civil public interest litigation is also provided under Antimonopoly Law, allowing the public prosecutor to bring civil actions.

 Where an undertaking takes the initiative to report to the antimonopoly enforcement authority on its involvement in a horizontal monopoly agreement and provides important evidence that is critical to the launch of an investigation or the determination of a violation, the SAMR may in its discretion offer to such undertaking reduction in or exemption from the penalty.
 Leniency can be granted any time before the SAMR adopts a decision imposing fines.

 The SAMR has wide-ranging investigation powers, including the power to conduct on-site inspections of business premises (so-called “dawn raids”), to hear witnesses, to request the production of information and documents, to seize relevant evidence, and to inquire about the undertakings' bank accounts.
 Local enforcement authorities, making use of their delegated power, have the same investigation powers.

 Recent enforcement trends

-Public and private enforcement
+(a) Public and private enforcement

-Horizontal and vertical monopoly agreements
+Horizontal and vertical monopoly agreements.

 Since the entry into force of the Antimonopoly Law in 2008, the SAMR and local authorities at provincial, regional or municipal level (as well as their predecessor enforcement authorities) have been very active in enforcing the law in respect to both horizontal and vertical monopoly agreements.
-Over 100 enforcement actions have been publicised, including major cases involving price-fixing and market allocation cartels, which have been an enforcement focus in line with international practice.
+Around 200 enforcement actions have been publicised, including major cases involving price-fixing and market allocation cartels, which have been an enforcement focus in line with international practice.
 It is also noteworthy that very significant fines have been imposed on parties for their involvement in vertical resale price maintenance.
 Sectors involved in these decisions range from financial industry to construction materials, with a recent enforcement focus on the pharmaceuticals and healthcare sector.
 The vast majority of parties sanctioned for conclusion of monopoly agreements are domestic Chinese companies or local affiliates of foreign companies for conduct which took place in China.
 So far the SAMR and its predecessor authorities have only rarely investigated and sanctioned international cartel practices under the Antimonopoly Law.

-Abuses of dominance
+Abuses of dominance.

-Mergers and acquisitions
+Mergers and acquisitions.

-A particular feature of Chinese enforcement is the comparatively large number of decisions – more than 60 had been made public as at the end of 2020 – sanctioning parties for noncompliance with mandatory clearance requirements, suggesting that a significant number of transactions were not notified in breach of the Antimonopoly Law’s procedural requirements.
+A particular feature of Chinese enforcement is the comparatively large number of decisions – more than 200 had been made public as at the end of 2022 – sanctioning parties for noncompliance with mandatory clearance requirements, suggesting that a significant number of transactions were not notified in breach of the Antimonopoly Law’s procedural requirements.
 Noncompliance with the remedies imposed as a condition for a transaction’s approval was also sanctioned on several occasions.

 Antimonopoly Law of the People’s Republic of China